joshuaisaact/TapMap/readme.md

 <h1>TapMap // Map your Bars</h1>

 **TapMap** is a simple web application designed to allow users to mark and track pubs and breweries on a map.
 This project was built using **Leaflet.js** for mapping, **Tailwind CSS** for styling, and **Vitest** for testing.
-The main purpose of this project is to enhance familiarity with Leaflet for interactive maps, Tailwind for responsive design, and writing basic unit tests using Vitest.
+The main purpose of this project is to enhance my familiarity with Leaflet for interactive maps, Tailwind for responsive design, and writing basic unit tests using Vitest.

 ## Features